-A thyroid uptake evaluates the function of the gland.
-When the thyroid absorbs the radioactive iodine, the gland processes it to make thyroid hormones.
-By measuring the amount of radioactive iodine in your thyroid gland, your physician can evaluate the way you are producing the thyroid hormone.
+An RAIU evaluates the function of the thyroid gland.
+When your thyroid absorbs the radioactive iodine, it processes the iodine to make thyroid hormones.
+By measuring the amount of radioactive iodine in your thyroid gland, your doctor can evaluate the way you’re producing thyroid hormones.

 A metastatic survey is a type of thyroid scan.
-It’s usually reserved for patients with thyroid cancer.
+It’s usually reserved for people with thyroid cancer.
 It can determine whether thyroid cancer has spread by detecting where the iodine is absorbed.
-The procedure is typically performed after thyroid surgery and ablation (removal).
-It can identify pieces of thyroid that remain after surgery.
+The procedure is typically performed after thyroid surgery and ablation, or removal.
+It can identify pieces of the thyroid that remain after surgery.

 Thyroid scans are usually performed on an outpatient basis in the nuclear medicine department of a hospital.
-It can be administered by a nuclear medicine technologist.
+They can be administered by a nuclear medicine technologist.
 Your endocrinologist may or may not be there during the procedure.

 You’ll lie down on an examination table for a thyroid scan without RAIU.
 The technologist will tip your head back so that your neck is extended.
-He or she will then use a scanner or camera to take photos of your thyroid, usually from at least three different angles.
-You will be required to stay very still while the images are taken.
+They’ll then use a scanner or camera to take photos of your thyroid, usually from at least three different angles.
+You’ll be asked to stay very still while the images are taken.
 The process takes about 30 minutes.

-For an RAIU, you will sit upright in a chair.
-The technologist will place a probe over your thyroid gland, where it will measure the radioactivity present.
-This test takes several minutes.
-Twenty-four hours after the test, you will return to the nuclear medicine department to have another set of readings taken.
-This allows your physician to determine the amount of thyroid hormone produced between the two exams.
+You’ll return to the nuclear medicine department to have another set of readings taken 24 hours after the first test.
+This allows your doctor to determine the amount of thyroid hormone produced between the two tests.

-For a metastatic survey, you will lie down on an exam table.
+On the day of the survey, you’ll lie down on an exam table.
 Scans of your body will be taken from the front and the back while you lie very still.
-For some people, these scans are uncomfortable.
+This can be uncomfortable for some people.

 After your thyroid scan, you must contact your physician for instructions on how to resume taking your thyroid medication.

-Typically, you can resume your normal diet and activities immediately after any type of thyroid scan.
+You can typically resume your normal diet and activities immediately after any thyroid scan.

-There is a small but safe amount of radiation contained in the radionuclide used in any type of thyroid scan.
+There’s a small but safe amount of radiation contained in the radionuclide used in any thyroid scan.
 Your exposure to radiation will be minimal and within the acceptable ranges for diagnostic exams.
-There are no long-term complications attributed to nuclear medicine procedures.
+There are no known long-term complications of having a nuclear medicine procedure.

 Allergic reactions to the radionuclide material are extremely rare.
 The effects are mild when they occur.
-If you receive an injection of the radionuclide, you may experience mild pain and redness at the injection site for a short time.
+You may experience mild pain and redness at the injection site for a short time if you receive an injection of the radionuclide.

-Even though the radiation exposure is minimal and short-term, thyroid scans are not recommended for pregnant or breastfeeding women.
-If you have had a metastatic scan, your physician may recommend refraining from becoming pregnant or fathering a child for six months after the test if you’ve had a metastatic scan.
+Even though the radiation exposure is minimal and short term, thyroid scans aren’t recommended for pregnant or breastfeeding women.
+Your doctor may recommend that you avoid becoming pregnant or fathering a child for six months after the test if you’ve had a metastatic scan.

-Tell your physician about any prescription or over-the-counter medications you are taking.
+Tell your physician about any prescription or over-the-counter medications you’re taking.
 Discuss how they should be used before and during the test.

 You may have to discontinue thyroid medication from four to six weeks before your scan.
 Some heart medications and any medicine containing iodine also may require adjustments.

 For any thyroid scan, you may be asked to avoid certain foods that contain iodine for about a week before your procedure.
-Typically, you should not eat:
+Typically, you shouldn’t eat:

 - dairy products